benjamin-larsen/WebFramework/docsSrc/api-component.md

 This is a explanation / template of "Render Functions".

-Props will be a immutable object, currently Root Components (children of class App) props will be undefined.
+Props must not be changed, and must be immutable.

 Render Functions must always return an array, wether empty or not.
 The array can contain VNode and null.
 ```ts